AnykeyNL/oci-mcp/README.md

 - 📚 Resources: `oci://compartments` etc.
 - 🧠 Prompts: `oci_analysis_prompt`
-- 🖥️ Works with Claude Desktop via stdio transport
+- 🖥️ Suggest to use Cursor with buildin MCP support to test

 > Built with the [FastMCP Python SDK](https://gofastmcp.com/) and the [OCI Python SDK](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io).

 ## Quick start